About LastLanding

 Aethos Foundation

-Mentored by Derk-Jan van Heerden, founder of AELS and former AFRA president.
+Letter of Intent signed by Derk-Jan van Heerden — founder of AELS and former AFRA president.
 18+ years of experience, 75+ aircraft dismantled.
-Active advisory channel on business model, operations, and European market dynamics.
+Active advisory channel on business model, operations, and European market dynamics since February 2026.

 Regional Ecosystem